jenniferlidotson/reading-notes/class2.md

 3. a nice variety of themes to reduce eye strain and fatigue
 4. the ability to choose from a healthy selection ofextensions available when you need them

+(I can definitely appreciate #3 in my old age!) :joy:

 ## Here are three great "cheat sheets” for basic terminal usage

 1. [The Command Line](https://ryanstutorials.net/linuxtutorial/commandline.php)